 March 2011 - March 2015

 Previous ISS Missions

-The MICAST experiments will produce data that will improve computer models simulating metal solidification on Earth.
+The MICAST experiments produce data that can improve computer models simulating metal solidification on Earth.
 Knowledge gained from the MICAST experiments could improve ground-based metal casting processes, leading to new stronger, lightweight materials.

 The microgravity environment of the International Space Station is key for alloy research because gravity-induced actions are eliminated, and turbulence or convection can be carefully manipulated by the researchers.
 The experiments could improve ground-based development of new lightweight, high-performance materials that can be used in future space missions.

 Each sample cartridge assembly (SCA) is fully processed in the Material Science Research Rack Materials Science Laboratory/Low Gradient Furnace (MSRR MSL/LGF), including final solidification step.
 After return to Earth, the SCA’s are destructively analyzed by the investigators.
 The structure of the solidified metallic alloy is then compared to predictions derived from complex numerical codes.
 This comparison helps to adapt and improve the numerical codes developed by scientists.

 The crew member inserts one SCA into the MSRR MSL LGF.
 Following power on, the MSRR MSL/LGF and vary the power profile of the various furnace heaters to characterize the thermal behavior of the melted metallic alloy in the SCA.
 Temperature sensors signals are downlinked to Earth for in-depth assessment by science teams.
 Numerical codes provide additional information about the state of the SCA under the thermal constraints on orbit.
 For each SCA the conditions of the Rotating Magnetic Field (RMF) of the MSL are varied.
 Following cool down of the furnace, the SCA is removed from the MSL/LGF furnace, and stowed passively until return to Earth.